-Another partier to leave the rave in an ambulance was 16-year-old "Josh", who lost most of his left pinkie halfway through the night.
-I gave him and his friend "Fraser" – who was with him at the time – a call to find out exactly what happened at the now infamous party.
+Another partier to leave the rave in an ambulance was 16-year-old “Josh,” who lost most of his left pinkie halfway through the night.
+I gave him and his friend "Fraser"—who was with him at the time—a call to find out exactly what happened at the now infamous party.

-VICE: Hey guys.
-So how did you hear about the rave?
+VICE: So how did you hear about the rave?

-Josh: I basically knew quite a few people going, so I thought it was going to be pretty legit.
-It was a good night – I'm not going to lie.
-I enjoyed what I had of it, but it wasn't really worth the hassle of getting there and stuff.
+Josh: I knew quite a few people going, so I thought it was going to be pretty legit.
+It was a good night—I’m not going to lie.
+I enjoyed what I had of it, but it wasn’t really worth the hassle of getting there and stuff.

-Fraser: I reckon about 4,000 turned up, which is a lot compared to other raves I've been to.
+Fraser: I reckon about 4,000 turned up, which is a lot compared with other raves I’ve been to.
 The promoters always have a good turnout, though.
-We hated the venue – it was over-hyped.
+We hated the venue—it was over-hyped.
 The stairs were constantly packed and the drum 'n' bass room was too small.